- * Ragged

 has a good August 2006 photo,

 Trabas has a photo by Rainer Arndt, Lightphotos.net has a photo, and Google has a satellite view.
 Endangered; many photos show shattered glass in the lantern and the poor condition of the tower.
 The Admiralty reported the light to be "temporarily extinguished" in 2007; in May 2011 it announced that a continuous red warning light has been activated on the tower.
+Finally, in May 2017 the port authority hired Hinds Transport Services Ltd. to restore the lighthouse as a navigational aid and tourist attraction.
 Located on a bluff above the Atlantic about 2 km (1.2 mi)

 northwest of East Point, the easternmost point of the island.
 Site open,